 Sweet Wine for Spicy Foods and a Tart Wine for Sweet Foods

 Another aspect of wine is the flavor itself surprisingly enough.
 Some wines like a Pinot Noir are sweet while others can be more tart like a Chardonnay.
-Sounds like barbecue sauce to me but I tend to have a one-track mind.
+It sounds like barbecue sauce to me but I tend to have a one-track mind.
 You want to try and balance the flavor of the wine with the food where possible.
 Of course, this is easier said than done and tends to be the most subjective part of wine pairing.

 This really is a rule made to be broken but give it a try.
 Sweet wines are particularly good at taking the heat out of spicy foods.